Overview

 to favor higher fee-paying accounts over other accounts in the allocation of investment

 opportunities.
-The adviser has procedures designed and implemented to ensure that all clients
+The Adviser has procedures designed and implemented to ensure that all clients

 are treated fairly, and to prevent this conflict from influencing the allocation of investment